College Depression: Why It Occurs & How to Deal With It

 That said, depression should always be taken seriously.
 It can be treated.
 And, even though it can't always be prevented, there are things you can do to decrease your odds of becoming depressed in college and to cope with the illness when you have it.
 For example, consider the following tips:

 1. Get to know your school really well before starting classes

-Most colleges and universities offer orientation days in order to help students become accustomed to their new surroundings.
+Most colleges and universities offer orientation days to help students adapt to their new surroundings.
 And it can often be beneficial to attend them.
 But formal orientations can also present an overwhelming amount of new information within a very short time.
-That's why, for an incoming college freshman, depression is often a real possibility within his or her first year of school.
+That's why, for an incoming college freshman, depression is often a real possibility within their first year of school.
 A quick orientation can actually leave a student feeling disoriented and unfamiliar with many important aspects of a school.

 As a result, it is often helpful to organize your own orientation well ahead of time in order to become familiar with your school at a pace that feels comfortable.
 Visit the campus multiple times so that you fully understand its layout and features.
 Find existing students and faculty members to talk to.
 Get a feel for where students like to hang out and what activities are popular.
 And figure out where the school's counselors are located and whether they have any special advice to offer related to preparing for your upcoming college experience.

 2. Reflect on who you are right now